alix2018/chatbots-tryouts/README.md

 A bot with a smart conversation for basic sentences.
 There is a trained agent on my [Api.ai](https://api.ai) account which can give the weather because it detects the context (*the weather*) and the keyword (*the city*).
 If you don't write the city it'll ask you the question.
 I used the weather API [Openweathermap](http://openweathermap.org) to retrieve a JSON with all the weather data. <br>

 _Telegram bot:_ <br>
-The Api.ai agent is bind with the telegram bot thanks to the Node.js SDK and Telegraf. <br>
+The Api.ai agent is bind with the telegram bot thanks to the Node.js SDK and Telegraf.
+Just simple sentences. <br>
 \- Directory : api_bot <br>
 \- Telegram Bot name: \@StephApiAiBot <br>
 \- Packages installation: